berenger-eu/tbfmm/README.md

 In TBFMM we support a pure FMM/algorithmic-based periodic model (described in http://berenger.eu/blog/wp-content/uploads/2016/07/BerengerBramas-thesis.pdf).

 The idea is to duplicate the simulation box a huge number of times in all directions.
 The numerical stability of the method relies on the kernel because we simply use the classical FMM operators.
-With this aim, we takes the cell at the level 1 of the FMM tree and then perform computation as if the tree was going to a much higher level.
+With this aim, we take the cell at the level 1 of the FMM tree and then perform computation as if the tree was going to a much higher level.

 In order to use this model, it is necessary to select the level up to which the FMM is applied.
 In addition, the classical classes that are used for a non-periodic FMM must be slightly modified to apply periodic operations.
 The P2P and M2L should takes cells considering that the box is repeated.